njoyedevs/ChatGPT3_RiskAnalyzer/README.md

 * User Controller: Registration and login with Bcrypt and Regex, and clearing sessions.
 * User Data Controller: Creating and processing prompts, retraining the model, and managing the dashboard.

-### Next Steps include deploying to AWS and refining the documentation to aid other developers.
+### Next Steps include updating to ChatGPT4 Beta, deploying to AWS, and refining the documentation to aid other developers.
 In the mean time.
 Feel free to Connect a MySQL database, Install Requirements, and Run with "python server.py"